vladk17/ml_perf_optimizations/README.md

 I will start with CNNs, but am planning to consider also RNNs/LSTMs on one side, and "classical" models and approaches, like RandomForest, XGBoost, etc. on the other side.

-Besides _accuracy_, the performance characteristics of machine learning models include the _model size_, _power consumption_, _speed_ of learning and inference, etc...
+Besides _accuracy_, the performance characteristics of machine learning models include the _model size_, _power consumption_, _speed_ of learning (forward and backward time) and inference, etc...
 TBD<br>

 Most typical performance limiter is DRAM access bound.
 Therefore, the general optimization approach is to find a way to reduce the number of DRAM accesses (do more things within registers and within internal memory of a chip).